-By Stephen Lotinga, CEO
+By Stephen Lotinga, Chief Executive of the PA

 Over the past six months we have all become familiar with the Prime Minister’s mantra that ‘Brexit means Brexit’.
 While this phrase has been derided in some quarters, it has served its purpose, which was to sensibly buy the government time to work out what on earth Brexit actually meant and how to go about implementing it.
 The PM faces an almost impossible task of course.
 Not only as a ‘Remain’ supporter does she have to take ownership of what leaving the EU means – she also somehow has to try and find a way of unifying the disparate views of ‘Leave’ supporters as to what type of country Britain will be in the future.

 Today, Theresa May made her first attempt at setting out what the UK's approach to negotiating our departure from the EU will be and her vision of the nation’s future.
 Much of the speech had been briefed ahead of time, in an effort one can only assume was to try to avoid a run on sterling, which had overshadowed previous interventions.
 Those expecting a blow-by-blow account of how the negotiations will proceed will have been disappointed, but what we did see was the PM taking ownership of the Referendum narrative, seeking to explain why it had happened and what it meant for the future.